 In training replacement staff, initial resentment turns to a realisation that each person has competently undertaken a series of important tasks over the years, coupled with a pride that they have understood it well enough to teach someone else.
 If the new location of their tasks is overseas, then there is company-funded travel, often to a different cultural city, and beyond that time to clear a backlog of work that had always niggled.
 Individuals can acquire a newfound perspective on where they are in their career and use it to move on to the next chapter of their journey in a very positive frame of mind.

-If the scenario is one where the company wishes to carry on the activities currently performed by those affected, either in another department or global location within the same company, or outsourced to a specialist service provider, then there follows a deeper period of transition, which can start after Collective Consultation has finished, and which we discuss in Operational Transition Considerations.
+If the scenario is one where the company wishes to carry on the activities currently performed by those affected, either in another department or global location within the same company, or outsourced to a specialist service provider, then there follows a deeper period of transition, which can start after Collective Consultation has finished, and which I discuss in Operational Transition Considerations.